michaelgao007/gChat/README.md

 # **Deployment**

-The python version and modules requirements
+The python version and modules requirement

 **1. Client**